FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the Square payment method.
 They can be omitted unless you need to support Square.

+The options that are required to initialize the Stripe payment method.
+They can be omitted unless you need to support StripeV3.

 ___

 ### `Optional` stripev3